Original source (german): BIT, 2016-5

 In addition to scanned documents, ‘digital-born’ documents also flow into a company’s processes in a wide range of formats, from Office documents and emails (including attachments), through to HTML webpages and CAD drawings.
 Furthermore, incoming documents from external sources have to be validated, repaired, optimized and preserved in order to ensure quality and a uniform standard in the company’s archive.

 A document converter service makes it easier to add all incoming and outgoing documents to the system as PDF/A files for the purpose of storing information about business processes.
 This can also include archiving the email traffic (including attachments) between the company and its business partners.
 Another efficient option is to use a web service or programming interface (API) to create PDF(/A) documents directly from specialist applications.
 The document converter also makes it possible to migrate archives created in an older or proprietary format.
-The following technical aspects are important for both central server services: high quality, ISO compliance and image fidelity when converting documents, robust and hands-off operation, high through-put capability, performance scalability, interfaces for application integration, and extensibility for additional file formats and functions.
+The following technical aspects are important for both central server services: high quality, ISO conformance and image fidelity when converting documents, robust and hands-off operation, high through-put capability, performance scalability, interfaces for application integration, and extensibility for additional file formats and functions.

 Archive in standard format

 When designing archiving solutions, it is important to bear in mind that existing systems become outdated and have to be replaced due to rapid technological progress.
 The content of the archived documents, however, remains relevant.
 It should therefore be possible to migrate it fully to the new systems in unaltered form.
 The prerequisite for lossless migration is a stable document format that outlives the life cycle of the systems.
 Over the years, PDF/A has established itself on the market as a standardized file format for long-term archiving.
 Having a central PDF/A conversion solution for both scanned and digital-born documents is worthwhile in order to ensure conversion quality and validation.
 It also avoids the need for complex roll-outs to workstations and allows everything to be managed and maintained centrally.
-Intelligent document formats such as the ISO standard for PDF/A make it considerably easier to ensure audit compliance within the company.
+Intelligent document formats such as the ISO standard for PDF/A make it considerably easier to ensure audit conformance within the company.

 Signed, sealed, delivered